CaravanaCloud/up/README.md

 By "unified" we mean consolidating other CLI tools instead of creating a new one.
 It must be simple for teams to add new commands to the tool, without changing the existing code.
-By "pluggable" we mean that we should "plug-in" into developers workflow and tooling, not force them into any structure.
+By "pluggable" we mean that we should "plug-in" into developers workflow and tooling, not force them into any technology.

 For example, if you'd like to cleanup an aws account using [aws-nuke](https://github.com/rebuy-de/aws-nuke), it could be implemented as:
 ```